monkeydominicorobin/RomDomPhilippinux/README.md

 In this version there are no direct changes to block targets, etc.
 Any changes are left up to the user.
 SmallChange information can be found below.
 I don't take any credit for the SMC source codes, barring the few changes I Rommel Dominguez have made.
-All credit goes to the creator of SMC and Litecoin.
+All credit goes to the creator of SMC LearnCoin and Litecoin.

 ==================================================================